 So it is time to ditch those smartphones in the morning (unless you are listening to an educational audio or meditation app-more on this later!) and check out these 6 healthy morning habits that can help contribute to your weight loss goals!
 Now, you don’t have to jump into all 6 at once – actually I suggest starting off slowly with a few and see how it goes.
 These will help create that new morning mindset to set you up for long term success.
 Remember, a great morning starts the night before so let’s get started!

-5. Quality Nutrition First.
-OK we spoke about how your body is fasting over night and water is great first thing when you wake up, but your nutrition is also a huge factor here too.
-Your body is clean in the morning from fasting overnight so it should start it’s day with quality food.
+OK we spoke about how your body is fasting overnight and water is the great first thing when you wake up, but your nutrition is also a huge factor here too.
+Your body is clean in the morning from fasting overnight so it should start a day with quality food.
 Think about when you take a shower, you are clean right?
 Would you then jump into a pool of mud?!
 NO!
-Same goes with your body.
+The same goes with your body.
 Try to go for greens and good fats with your breakfast.
 Sautéed spinach and other veggies in an omelet or smoothie along with avocado are perfect!
 Good fats are good fats!
 Our brains are made up of mostly fats so if you eat less of the good fats your brain in a way starves and that we don’t want!!

 6. What is Your Mission for the Day